 What advice can you give me if I have to make my staff redundant?

-Employees who have less than 2 years service are not entitled to redundancy pay and if you have to reduce staff then potentially looking at employees who have less than 2 years service may be a good starting point.
-Any decision to terminate must not take into account any protected categories as part of The Equality Act 2010.
+Employees who have less than two years’ service are not entitled to redundancy pay and if you have to reduce staff then potentially looking at employees who have less than two years’ service may be a sensible starting point.
+Any decision to terminate must not take into account any protected categories as part of the Equality Act 2010, regardless of time served.

-If you have employees who have 2 years service or more then there is a legal process of consultation and selection that is required to be followed.
+If you have employees who have two years’ service or more then there is a legal process of consultation and selection that requires to be followed.

 Employees with two or more years’ service are entitled to statutory redundancy payments.
 It is important to check your contracts with regards to any entitlement to additional redundancy pay.